kubedb/cli/docs/concepts/databases/postgres.md

 In the above example, PostgreSQL database will be initialized from WAL archive.

 When initializing from WAL archive, superuser `postgres` must have to match with previous one.
-For example, lets say, we want to initialize this database from `postgres-old` WAL archive.
-In this case, superuser of new Postgres should use same password as `postgres-old`.
+For example, let's say, we want to initialize this database from `postgres-old` WAL archive.
+In this case, superuser of new Postgres should use the same password as `postgres-old`.
 Otherwise, restoration process will be failed.

 ### spec.backupSchedule

 KubeDB supports taking periodic snapshots for Postgres database.
 This is an optional section in `.spec`.
 When `spec.backupSchedule` section is added, KubeDB operator immediately takes a backup to validate this information.
 After that, at each tick kubeDB operator creates a [Snapshot](/docs/concepts/snapshot.md) object.
 This triggers operator to create a Job to take backup.
 If used, set the various sub-fields accordingly.

  - `spec.backupSchedule.cronExpression` is a required [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26).
 This specifies the schedule for backup operations.
  - `spec.backupSchedule.{storage}` is a required field that is used as the destination for storing snapshot data.
 KubeDB supports cloud storage providers like S3, GCS, Azure and OpenStack Swift.
-It also supports any locally mounted Kubernetes volumes, like NFS, Ceph , etc. Only one backend can be used at a time.
+It also supports any locally mounted Kubernetes volumes, like NFS, Ceph, etc. Only one backend can be used at a time.
 To learn how to configure this, please visit [here](/docs/concepts/snapshot.md).
- - `spec.backupSchedule.resources` is an optional field that can request compute resources required by Jobs used to take snapshot or initialize databases from snapshot.
+ - `spec.backupSchedule.resources` is an optional field that can request compute resources required by Jobs used to take a snapshot or initialize databases from a snapshot.
 To learn more, visit [here](http://kubernetes.io/docs/user-guide/compute-resources/).

 ### spec.doNotPause

 KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `doNotPause` feature.
-If admission webhook is enabled, It prevents user from deleting the database as long as the `spec.doNotPause` is set `true`.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.doNotPause` is set `true`.
 If not set or set to false, deleting a Postgres object put the database into a dormant state.
-THe StatefulSet for a DormantDatabase is deleted but the underlying PVCs are left intact.
-This allows user to resume the database later.
+The StatefulSet for a DormantDatabase is deleted but the underlying PVCs are left intact.
+This allows users to resume the database later.

 ### spec.monitor